Inch4Tk/label_server/README.md

 </pre>

 ## Preparing the application
-* Download the object detection model by executing
+* Download the object detection model from the [Tensorflow Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) by executing
  ```
  python object_detector/download_od_model.py
  ```
 * Add the images you want to label to **instance/images** or videos to **instance/videos**
-* If you have test sets for your classes, add the test images and your ground-truth in json-format to **object_detector/metadata/test**
+* PURELY OPTIONAL: If you have test sets for your classes, add the test images and your ground-truth in json-format to **object_detector/metadata/test**
   * if your ground truth is in csv-format you need to convert it to json-format by using
  ```